 curl: (51) SSL: no alternative certificate subject name matches target host name 'www.wikipedia.com'

 Allow Insecure Connections

-In order to prevent this error and accept insecure certificate we need to provide
+In order to prevent this error and accept an insecure certificate, we need to provide

---insecure .
-This will accept all provided certificates without complaining it.
+--insecure This will accept all provided certificates without complaining about it.

 Provide Site HTTPS Certificate Manually